If you have been using WordPress for a while now, chances are you have encountered “The link you followed has expired” error.

 Like the php.ini file, .htaccess file controls how WordPress sites function.
-So that means adding codes here can also help clear the link expired error.
+So that means adding codes here can also help clear The link you followed has expired error.

 You will still need an FTP client to create a database connection in WordPress.
 It’s still the same process we showed you previously.
-Once a connection has been established, locate the .htaccess file.
+Once you establish a connection, locate the .htaccess file.
 Then right-click on it and select View/Edit.

 With the file opened, copy and paste the following line of code in it.

 php_value upload_max_filesize 128M php_value post_max_size 128M php_value max_execution_time 300 php_value max_input_time 300